carlospepin23/lab-java-intro-to-jpa/README.md

 ## Instructions

-For this homework assignment, you will be using the data from the airline database from lab 3.02 and the [Spring JPA Documentation](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation).
+For this homework assignment, you will be using the data from the flight database from lab 3.02 and the [Spring JPA Documentation](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation).

 You will be creating three main classes and an enum class: `FlightBooking`, `Customer` and `Flight`.
 The enum class will be called `CustomerStatus`.